Luvvydev/minecraft-cache-warmer/README.md

 * By reading mod jars, assets, and config files in advance, the next game start avoids many disk seeks.
 * Later starts feel closer to a warm start even after a reboot.

+### FAQ

+* Q: Why do my results vary
+* A: JVM warmup, concurrent downloads, and background processes introduce variance.
+Use multiple trials and report medians.

+* Q: Does this help after I already launched once
+* A: Usually the second launch is already warm.
+The tool is useful after a reboot or when switching large packs.

+* Q: Does this reduce total memory for the game
+* A: The OS can evict cache pages under pressure.
+If you run low on RAM it will drop old cache before it starves the game.

 ### Note

 * After you change mods or resource packs, run the warm again.